Rajkummar Rao: Commercial success (2017–2018)

 His final theatrical release of the year was Shaadi Mein Zaroor Aana with Kriti Kharbanda, which met with mixed critical response.
 He also made his digital debut with ALTBalaji's historical biographical web mini-series Bose: Dead/Alive.
 Based on the 2012 book India's Biggest Cover-up by Anuj Dhar, he portrays nationalist leader Subhash Chandra Bose.
 For the role, Rao gained 13 kg and went half bald.
 Anvita Singh of India Today felt it was not Rao's best performance, but because of his skill as an actor he "does grab your attention".

 Rao reunited with Mehta for the biographical crime film Omerta, where he portrays the role of terrorist Ahmed Omar Saeed Sheikh.
 To prepare for the role, Rao watched several videos, documentaries and hate speeches by Sheikh to "gather a lot of hatred and anger" inside himself.
-He said he was "disturbed" while shooting the film because of the character he was portraying and called it "easily the toughest character" he has played until then.
-The film had its world premier at the 2017 Toronto International Film Festival and was released in India on 4 May 2018.
+He said he was "disturbed" while shooting the film because of the complexities of the character and described it as "easily the toughest character" he had played to this point.
+The film had its world premiere at the 2017 Toronto International Film Festival and was released in India in 2018.
 The film and Rao's performance met with critical acclaim, with Saibal Chatterjee of NDTV calling it a "pitch-perfect performance".

 He starred next in the musical comedy Fanney Khan (2018) with Aishwarya Rai Bachchan and Anil Kapoor.
 A remake of the 2000 Belgian film Everybody's Famous!, the film was a critical and commercial failure.
 Stree (2018), the Amar Kaushik-directed horror comedy was his next release.
 Based on the Bangalore urban legend known as Nale Ba, the film also starred Shraddha Kapoor.
 The film, and Rao's performance, met with positive critical feedback.
 Rachit Gupta of The Times of India noted that Rao "handles the many shades of comedy, horror and romance with great ease".
 It also earned him his first nomination for the Filmfare Award for Best Actor.
 Stree was a major financial success.
 In the same year Rao appeared briefly in Tabrez Noorani's Love Sonia which was about sex trafficking.
 His final release of 2018 was 5 Weddings.